Current Research Projects

 - FiBL Projects GmbH

-- University for Sustainable Development Eberswalde (HNEE)
+- Eberswalde University for Sustainable Development (HNEE)

-- Chamber of Agriculture North Rhine-Westphalia (LKW NRW)
+- North Rhine-Westphalia Chamber of Agriculture (LKW NRW)

 - Öko-BeratungsGesellschaft mbH - Expert advice for Naturland

-- University of Kassel, FG Business Administration
+- University of Kassel, Department of Business Administration

 Duration